dontlaugh/rocket-yew-starter-pack/README.md

 ./build.sh
 ```

-Or, build `ui` and copy the outputs over to `server` to run locally
+Or, build `ui` and copy the outputs over to `server` to run locally.
+Notes that
+avoiding CORS issues means accessing the localhost server with an ipv6-style
+address, e.g. on http://[::]:8000

 ```
 ./run-local.sh